Amit-Thawait/amit-thawait.github.io/_posts/2017-04-14-client-side-validations-using-parsley-js.md

 There are some parsley functions that you need to keep in mind which I found very helpful :

-1. Let's say at any time if you want to validate a form either on click of a button or something else, then just call the `validate()` function on that form.
+1. Let's say at any given time if you want to validate a form either on click of a button or something else, then just call the `validate()` function on that form.

 		$('#demo-form').validate();

-2. Let's say at any time if you want to check if a form is valid at any point, then just check it by using `isValid()` function
+2. Let's say at any given time if you want to check if a form is valid or not, then just check it by using `isValid()` function

 		$('#demo-form').isValid()

-`isValid()` will return `true` or `false` depending on user's input.
+`isValid()` will return `true` or `false` depending on user's input entered in the form.

 There are lots of examples in their example section, do check it out for more at [Parsley JS Examples](http://parsleyjs.org/doc/examples.html){:target="_blank"} page.

+For their detailed documentation refer [Parsley JS Documentation](http://parsleyjs.org/doc/index.html){:target="_blank"}.

 That's how simple it is to integrate parsley js to a html form.
 I hope you found it useful.